 Plus our tour guide was sharing interesting stories and facts from the get-go!
 It was funny but also an educational tour that kept me interested the whole time.
 It was a small group tour but just the right amount of people, so not too crowded.
 I liked how it allowed everyone to be able to talk and get to know each other easily.

 As soon as everyone got picked up, we were on our way to an exciting Barossa Valley tour!
 Not in any order but to give you an idea, we visited the following places in our Barossa wine tours.

 Visit Maggie Beer’s Farm Shop

-If you don’t know, Maggie Beer is a cook, writer and founder of ‘Maggie Beer Products’.
+If you don’t know, Maggie Beer is a cook, writer, and founder of ‘Maggie Beer Products’.
 She offers complimentary tastings and sales of her full product range including limited edition seasonal produce.
 It was great to be able to taste all the delicious goodies before buying.
-I tried many different types of Jams, sauces, salad dressing, Dukkha and more.
-(I bought the Dukkha set) Maggie also does fantastic coffee and staffs were welcoming friendly.
+I tried many different types of Jams, sauces, salad dressing, Dukkha, and more.
+(I bought the Dukkha set) Maggie also does fantastic coffee and the staffs were welcoming and friendly.

-Maggie Beer’s Farm Shop is set on a beautiful location and surrounds.
-There is also a cooking school on site and some peacocks!
+Maggie Beer’s Farm Shop is set in a beautiful location and surrounds.
+There is also a cooking school on-site and some peacocks!
 You can also purchase one of her signed books, go for a short walk around the lake, or simply sit back and take in the lake view and spot turtles!
 It is an absolute must whilst visiting the Barossa Valley.